 - 1 head cauliflower

-- In a food processor fitted with an S blade, process cauliflower, olive oil, 2 teaspoon sea salt, and black pepper and dried rosemary until well blended.
+In a food processor fitted with an S blade, process cauliflower, olive oil, sea salt, black pepper, and dried rosemary until well blended and heated.

 Top with your favorite fresh or dried herbs and serve warm.

 If you liked this recipe, we invite you to join our online community!
 When you join, you’ll receive regular new recipes and healthy lifestyle tips.
 As a welcome gift, we’ll send you our FREE Healthy Soups eCookbook, a collection of some of our favorite soup recipes!